 Universal Studios vs. Islands of Adventures:

 Along with popular movie rides, Universal also makes sure to have something for the little ones who can’t handle those long waits or intense rides just yet with areas such as Barney and Curious George which our son thought were a hit!
 The rides were just his size, and this part of the park is honestly the least crowded.
 Most of these are outdoor activities, but it’s worth it when they can enjoy their day at Universal as well.
-When traveling with family, my mom for examples doesn’t ride many rides, so my husband and I were able to escape to do different rides like Transformers and The Mummy and more.
+When traveling with family, my mom for example doesn’t ride many rides, so my husband and I were able to escape to do different rides like Transformers and The Mummy, and more.
 Universal Studios Orlando has something for all ages.

 Islands of Adventures was my favorite of the two because it’s ride heavy and features a few of our favorite movies like The Hulk, King Kong, and Jurrasic Park.
 If you’re not into more intense rides like roller coasters or water rides, Universal may be the better option with more of the indoor 4d ride styles and shows that are offered.
 Both parks also feature Harry Potter, and if you’re a fan and only want to see Harry Potter, you’ll need both tickets because they are entirely different and worth seeing at least once.